 Zenhaven and Casper are two popular mattress brands that offer consumers different things.
 People still wonder how the two compare to one another.
 I’ll go over the main similarities and differences in this article to help you make a more informed decision if you are deciding between the two.

-- The Zenhaven is more durable than the Casper
+- The Zenhaven is significantly more durable than the Casper.

 Casper Construction Takeaways

 - Casper uses a polyfoam over memory foam construction.
 The polyfoam is called “comfort foam” and has many latex-like qualities.
 The combination of the layers means people get some bounce and the sinking in and contouring of memory foam.